-The program focuses on formative assessments with a pass/fail rubric for the individual courses.
+The program focuses on formative assessments with a complete/incomplete final grade for individual courses.
 Students are assessed on weekly course assignments, self-reflections, participation in the real-time classes, and on their contributions to discussion boards.
-For group work, students are required to assess team members' contributions.
+The BMVC program uses a unique Skills Passport rubric to provide students with individualized feedback and mentorship on the following: communication, visualization, workflow and iterative design, and research skills.

-The final project is assessed with a rubric that evaluates how each group is able to integrate and apply the knowledge acquired in the preceding three courses.
+For group work, students may be required to assess team members' contributions.
+The final project is assessed by how each group is able to integrate and apply the knowledge acquired in the preceding three courses.